jeffdonthemic/sfdc-papertrail-logger/README.md

 ### Create a PushTopic in Salesforce.com

-Create a new PushTopic from the Developer Console in your org with the follow.
+Create a new PushTopic from the Developer Console in your org with the following.
 This will setup the endpoint for faye to listen to:

 PushTopic pt = new PushTopic();
 pt.apiversion = 24.0;
-pt.name = 'AllAccounts';
+pt.name = 'LogEntries';
-pt.description = 'All new account records';
+pt.description = 'All new logger records';
-pt.query = 'SELECT Id, Name FROM Account';
+pt.query = 'select id, name, level__c, short_message__c, class__c from log__c';
 insert pt;
 System.debug('Created new PushTopic: '+ pt.Id);